SkidMarc25/yumepokeredX/README.md

 - [Extreme Yellow](https://github.com/RainbowMetalPigeon/ExtremeYellow): overworld HM use, dynamic TM seller,
 - [Yellow Legacy](https://github.com/cRz-Shadows/Pokemon_Yellow_Legacy): inspiration for some balance changes,
 - [pokered-crysaudio](https://github.com/dannye/pokered-crysaudio/tree/1edc6019fb8630bccd94f0b0e7dd4082cf7f4245): updated sound engine,
-- new sprites have been adapted from Madame Frog/Hatuntun (retrieved [here](https://www.deviantart.com/ghost-missingno/art/Blue-Sprites-for-R-G-B-Y-339796334)), LouLilie ([here](https://www.deviantart.com/loulilie/art/PokemonSpecial-Sprites-Yellow-302559354)), Corra and Mauve (from the pokered discord),
+- some new sprites have been provided by or adapted from Madame Frog/Hatuntun (retrieved [here](https://www.deviantart.com/ghost-missingno/art/Blue-Sprites-for-R-G-B-Y-339796334)), LouLilie ([here](https://www.deviantart.com/loulilie/art/PokemonSpecial-Sprites-Yellow-302559354)), Corra, Mauve and FrenchOrange (from the pokered discord),
 - the invaluable help from the amazing people on the pokered Discord,
 - and many others...

-I try my best to keep track of all references, but I'm without a doubt forgetting some.
+I try my best to keep track of all references, but I'm most likely forgetting some.
-If you think I should credit your work here, I'll be happy to add you to the list – just reach out to me on the pokered Discord!
+If you think I should credit your work here, I'll be happy to do so – just reach out to me on the pokered Discord!